Luke Air Force Base: Air Education and Training Command

+On March 28, 2001, Arizona governor Jane Dee Hull signed new legislation to protect military airfields, such as Luke Air Force Base, in Arizona.
+The law was one of the first by any state created to protect military airfields.
+It called for compatible use of the land around the airfields.
+Arizona later created other legislation to further increase the protections of Air Force bases in the state, especially Luke.
+Later that same year, in June the base's new $3.8-million control tower went into operation.

 In 2002, the 56th Fighter Wing became responsible for the nearby Barry M. Goldwater Training Range, and was concerned that urban development near the base would curtail flight training if left unchecked.
 In addition, the munitions storage area (MSA) stood outside of the base compound, adding a burden to the Security Forces Squadron.
 In October 2002, Senator John McCain of Arizona shepherded a MILCON funding insert of $13 million to purchase 273 acre needed to incorporate the MSA into the base perimeter and to acquire additional land to preserve access to the Goldwater Range.

 BRAC 2005 directed that the older Block 25 F-16s be sent to Air National Guard units; this change reduced the number of fighter squadrons, with the 61st and 63d Fighter Squadrons inactivating in 2009 and 2010.

+In 2005, the 56th Fighter Wing at Luke Air Force Base was the largest fighter unit in the world.
+This unit was made up of eight fighter squadrons (21st, 61st, 62nd, 63rd, 308th, 309th, 310th and 425th) which used an air fleet of 189 F-16 Fighter Falcons.

 Air Defense Command

 In 1959, Air Defense Command established a Semi Automatic Ground Environment (SAGE) Data Center (DC-21) at Luke AFB.
 The SAGE system was a network linking Air Force (and later FAA) general-surveillance radar stations into a centralized center for air defense, intended to provide early warning and response for a Soviet nuclear attack.
 It was initially under the Phoenix Air Defense Sector, established on 15 June 1959.
 It was inactivated on 1 April 1966, and redesignated as the 27th Air Division.
 DC-21 with its AN/FSQ-7 computer remained under the 27th AD until 19 November 1969, when it was inactivated and its assets absorbed by the 26th Air Division.
 DC-21 was inactivated on 9 December 1983, when technology advances made SAGE obsolete.